zeke/devcenter-scraper/content/md/oauth.md

 The following scopes are supported by the API:

 * `global`: Read and write access to all of your account, apps and resources.
-Equivalent to API key.
+Equivalent to the [default authorization obtained when using the CLI](https://devcenter.heroku.com/articles/authentication).
 * `identity`: Read-only access to your [account information](https://devcenter.heroku.com/articles/platform-api-reference#account).
 * `read` and `write`: Read and write access to all of your apps and resources, excluding account information and configuration variables.
 This scope lets you request access to an account without necessarily getting access to runtime secrets such as database connection strings.
 * `read-protected` and `write-protected`: Read and write access to all of your apps and resources, excluding account information.
 This scope lets you request access to an account including access to runtime secrets such as database connection strings.

 ## Direct authorization

-Direct authorization is used to provide a simpler workflow when users are creating authorizations for themself.
+Direct authorization is used to provide a simpler workflow when users are creating authorizations for themselves.
 It allows the exchange of username and password for a non-expiring token.
-These authorizations should be used in place of API keys in order to provide better granularity and the possibility of revocation.

 ### Token exchange

 In order to acquire a direct authorization, a request is made to create an authorization while passing username and password in basic auth.
 A description may also be included to help distinguish this authorization from others, and like the web flow, the authorization can also be scoped to particular permissions on the account.

-HTTP basic authentication must be constructed from the [api token](https://devcenter.heroku.com/articles/authentication) as `:{api-token}` (note the pre-pended colon), base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.
+HTTP basic authentication must be constructed from the [api token](https://devcenter.heroku.com/articles/authentication) as `:{token}` (note the pre-pended colon), base64 encoded and passed as the Authorization header for each request, for example `Authorization: Basic 0123456789ABCDEF=`.

 ```
 POST /oauth/authorizations